neatnik/omg.lol/info/Profile & Web/editor.md

 ## Profile or Web pages

-The editor can be used to edit and publish [Profile](/info/profiles) pages (with the aforementioned Markdown document approach), or to manage a simple web page (just set your **Page type** to **Raw HTML only**).
+The web editor can be used to edit and publish [Profile](/info/profiles) pages (with the aforementioned Markdown document approach), or to manage a simple web page (just set your **Page type** to **Raw HTML only**).

 ## Profile Metadata

-The editor uses a custom process for defining and including profile metadata, intended to preserve the beauty of the underlying Markdown document.
+The web editor uses a custom process for defining and including profile metadata, intended to preserve the beauty of the underlying Markdown document.
 You can define a metadata block like this:

 ```
 | Pronouns: they/them